 There are a lot of really high-minded art house films from Sweden, with respected actors such as Max Von Sydow.
-Yet I’m not going to talk about any of them.
+Yet I’m not going to talk about any of that shit.
 Today I am talking about another Swedish masterpiece.
-The rape-revenge-exploitation movie, Thriller – A Cruel Picture.
+The rape-revenge-exploitation movie, Thriller A Cruel Picture.

 The film starts on an upbeat note showing us the main character, Frigga, as an innocent young girl.
 She promptly gets molested by some old Swedish creep.
 This traumatizes her so much she is mute for life.
 As she grows up into a young woman her parents have her attend a therapist every week to try to help her.
 One day she misses the bus on the way to town and gets picked up by some suave eurotrash takes her out for wine and dining.